API Keys Documentation

 Overview

 CVEFinder.io provides API keys for Pro tier users to programmatically access the platform's features.
-API keys offer a secure, token-based authentication method for automated scanning and CVE lookups.
+API keys offer a secure, token-based authentication method for automated vulnerability scanning, CVE database queries, monitoring management, and exporting scan results.

 Key Features